aiven/aiven-docs/docs/tools/cli/service-cli.md

 ### `avn service database`

-Manages databases within an Aiven for PostgreSQL®, Aiven for MySQL or Aiven for InfluxDB® service.
+Manages databases within an Aiven for PostgreSQL®, or Aiven for MySQL.

 More information on `database-add`, `database-delete` and `database-list` can be found in